iwsstuart/IoT-hw/README.md

 Defines a logging function to be used when collecting real-time data and sending it to the server.

 #### plot.js
 A d3 script meant to take the device status data that was sent to the server by `client.py` and turn it into a real-time visualization.
 In this case it would be a plot of current CPU load.
 The data was sent to the server in json format, therefore `JSON.parse` is used to parse the JSON string to a javascript object.
+This script needs to be hooked up to html markup for visualization in the browser.